APNA Safety Statement / Duty of Care

 - Restrooms will be regularly and thoroughly disinfected during event hours.

-- A daily and frequent disinfecting routine will be followed throughout the Kentucky International Convention Center in meeting spaces, during event hours, overnight, and during peak attendance, and include “frequently touched” equipment, machines, meeting spaces, chairs and public areas.
+- A daily and frequent disinfecting routine will be followed throughout the Convention Center in meeting spaces, during event hours, overnight, and during peak attendance, and include “frequently touched” equipment, machines, meeting spaces, chairs and public areas.

 - Trash will be removed within public areas with greater frequency.